hardesc/rbp-npm/npm/doc/misc/npm-config.md

 Note that `dev-dependencies` are also installed if the `npat` flag is set.

-### dry-run

-* Default: false
-* Type: Boolean

-Indicates that you don't want npm to make any changes and that it should only report what it would have done.
-This can be passed into any of the commands that modify your local installation, eg, `install`, `update`, `dedupe`, `uninstall`.
-This is NOT currently honored by network related commands, eg `dist-tags`, `owner`, `publish`, etc.

 ### editor

 * Default: `EDITOR` environment variable if set, or `"vi"` on Posix,